 No trip to Nicaragua is complete without a hike up at least one of the country's many volcanoes.
-Nicaragua is home to a remarkable string of volcanoes running from the southern mountains around Lake Nicaragua up to the impressive northern Cosiguina Volcano which towers over the Gulf of Fonseca.
+Nicaragua is home to a remarkable string running from the southern mountains around Lake Nicaragua up to the impressive northern Cosiguina Volcano, towering over the Gulf of Fonseca.

-Mombacho is great for hiking and it is even possible to be driven to the top of the volcano.
-The beautiful Laguna de Apoyo is a tranquil crater lake, which is popular with hikers and swimmers.
+Mombacho is great for hiking and it's even possible to drive to the top.
+The beautiful Laguna de Apoyo is a tranquil crater lake popular with hikers and swimmers.
 The western shore of the lake has an active fumarole emitting steam and gas.

-A short drive from Managua is the popular Masaya Volcano National Park with the smoking Masaya Volcano as its principal attraction.
-A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try and spot the colony of green parakeets living in the crater itself.
+Masaya Volcano National Park is a short drive from Managua, with the smoking Masaya Volcano as its principal attraction.
+A paved road goes up to the crater where visitors can marvel at the white plume of smoke or try to spot the colony of green parakeets living in the crater itself.

-Momotombo Volcano is the quintessential cone-shaped volcano.
-It is active and last erupted at the beginning of the twentieth century.
-Momotombo is popular with experienced climbers, and while it can be seen from Managua it is situated more than 60 miles (100km) from the Nicaraguan capital.
-Interestingly the Nicaraguan government uses this volcano to produce geothermal energy and electricity.
-Telica Volcano is also relatively active and last erupted in 2004.
-Those who brave the strenuous 8-12 hour hike to Telica's crater will be able to see molten lava glowing at the bottom of the crater.
+Momotombo is the quintessential cone-shaped volcano.
+It is active and last erupted in 2015, after a century of inactivity.
+Momotombo is popular with experienced climbers and is visible from Managua, situated more than 60 miles (100km) from the Nicaraguan capital.

+The Nicaraguan government uses Momotombo to produce geothermal energy and electricity.
+Telica Volcano also erupted in 2015, with those who brave the strenuous 8-12 hour hike to its summit will be able to see molten lava glowing at the bottom of the crater.

 Cerro Negro Volcano last erupted in 1999 and is the youngest volcano in Central America.
 It has blackened slopes and is scattered with volcanic rocks.
 Climbing it can take about an hour and one of Cerro Negro's slopes is used for sand skiing.